• Skip to content

 Having a business bank account is a vital tool to run your business.
 It physically separates your business expenses from your personal accounts.

-business account bankingDo not make the mistake that many beginning entrepreneurs do and run your business through your personal account.
+Do not make the mistake that many beginning entrepreneurs do and run your business through your personal account.
 You will be making it harder on yourself since it will be tougher to manage transactions, reconcile checking accounts and prepare your tax returns.
-Top business experts and the Internal Revenue Service recommend the separation of business and personal bank accounts.
-By opening a business account, you make this possible.

 Additionally, having a business bank account is an important credibility factor to make your business idea a legit company and not just a dream.